-The rise of Indigenous horror: How a fictional genre is confronting a monstrous reality
+The rise of Indigenous horror: How a fiction genre is confronting a monstrous reality

 Indigenous writers know what it's like to live in a world where the horror never stops